SNOWTM/snowtm.github.io/README.md

-## Welcome to the Madness Games webpage
+## Welcome to the SnowTeam webpage

 On this page are the games of our game studio